-Nomihoudai plays an integral part in the contemporary culture of Japanese people and as we all know, most working class people in Japan go to izakayas on a daily basis to have a drink or two to call it a day.
+Nomihoudai plays an integral part in the contemporary culture of Japan.
+Many working class people in Japan go to izakayas on a daily basis to have a drink or two before calling it a day.
 It’s their way of relaxing after a hard day of work.
-While most nomihoudai offer different prices and menu, the drinks are almost quite the same ranging from the popular sake, ice cold beer, wine, and mixed drinks.
-Sometimes you’d see a free-flowing coffee or tea nomihoudai restaurant complete with snacks to pair with your afternoon delight.
-When the night deepens, usually they offer discount prices which most people grab because why not?
-The night will always be young.
-This is a great way to have fun with your colleagues and friends while not going broke.
-It is recommended to come and visit at least one nomihoudai restaurant and enjoy capping off the night with a toast to great relations, great memories, and a great life.
-Listed down below are some of the best places for all you can drink in Tokyo which will surely capture your attention and probably drink more than two bottles.
+While most bars and restaurants with nomihoudai have different prices and menus, the drink menus are almost always the same, offering sake, ice-cold beer, wine, and mixed drinks.
+Sometimes you’ll spot a free-flowing coffee or tea nomihoudai restaurant, complete with sweet and savory snacks for an afternoon indulgence.
+As the night deepens, usually bars and izakayas offer discount prices.
+Nomihoudai is truly a great way to have fun with your colleagues and friends without going broke.
+It is recommended to come and visit at least one nomihoudai restaurant or bar, and enjoy capping off the night with a toast to great relations, great memories, and a great life.
+Read on for a list of the best places for all-you-can-drink in Tokyo!

-Drinking matcha green tea is part of every Japanese people’s lives.
-But to incorporate it with alcohol and actually make it work and even better?
-That is something Green Tea Restaurant 1899 discovered and a lot of its patrons go here to have a taste of this new discovery.
-They offer a wide range of unlimited beer which is all mixed with Japanese tea.
-You might be surprised at first and maybe raised some brows but give it a shot and you’ll find yourself coming back the next time you’re around.
-Aside from that, they also offered unique dishes like green tea infused sausages, potato salad and desserts like cake and ice cream.
+Drinking matcha green tea is a part of every Japanese person’s life and tea ceremony is a longstanding Japanese tradition.
+But can you really incorporate green tea with alcohol, and make something delicious?
+Restaurant 1899 Ochanomizu experimented with this unlikely combination, to great success!
+They offer a wide range of unlimited beer, mixed with Japanese tea.
+You might be surprised at first at this eyebrow-raising combination, but give it a shot and you’ll find yourself coming back the next time you’re around.
+Aside from that, they also offer unique dishes like green tea-infused sausages and desserts like cake and ice cream.

 She’s cooking and baking for her family and friends.
 She finds grocery shopping therapeutic, always takes the longest time in the Asian section and debates with herself whether she needs that extra pack of instant ramen.
 A lover of sweets, she dreams of owning a patisserie and publishing her book but most of the time, she’s just really thinking of what to eat for breakfast the next day.